We want to be transparent about our challenges, hold ourselves accountable for progress, and set an example to the firms we regulate.

 We’ve worked hard over recent years to make sure the FCA is more ethnically representative of the society we serve, and that everyone, regardless of their ethnicity, has fair opportunities to work, to develop and to progress at the FCA.
 But we know we need to do more.

-Recent events have highlighted the impact of systemic racism and discrimination in society.
-And the data that we track, through our diversity dashboard and our pay gap data, demonstrates that we still have an ethnicity imbalance right across the organisation and therefore some difficult issues to address.
+The events of 2020, in particular, highlighted the impact of racism and discrimination in society.
+And the data we track, through our diversity dashboard and our pay gap data, shows that we still have an ethnicity imbalance across the organisation and some difficult issues to address.

-While we continue to make progress, there’s still so much more to do, and things are not changing at the pace we’d like.
+While we continue to make progress, there’s still much more to do, and things are not changing at the pace we’d like.
 That’s why we have made a commitment to change.
 By publishing our ethnicity action plan externally, we seek to be transparent about our challenges, hold ourselves accountable for progress, and set an example to the firms we regulate.

 We would all benefit from a more diverse and inclusive financial services industry, and we have a key role to play, both as an employer and a regulator, in making change happen.

 We recognise that we have many other diversity and inclusion challenges, both as an employer and a regulator.
 But our data, and the lived experiences of our people, show us that we must not shy away from calling out our ethnicity challenges and being specific about how we address them.
 We’ve grouped our strategic actions of our ethnicity action plan into 5 areas of initial focus.

 - Transparency and data to hold us to account: Having more granular data allows us to better understand our issues, and be more targeted in our action.
 This part of our ethnicity action plan focuses on pay gap, data breakdown and our targets.